 Myth #6: Suppliers and Members Can Only Contact Each Other Through the Buying Group

 This isn't true either.
-Even if you’re part of a buying group, it’s still business as usual.
+Even if you’re part of a GPO, it’s still business as usual.
 Members and suppliers still transact and correspond directly with one another.

 Myth #7: Group Purchasing Organizations Are Distributors for Their Suppliers

 This isn't true at all.
-Buying groups have resources that can help facilitate relationships between buyers and sellers; however, the sale still happens directly between the supplier and the member.
+GPOs have resources that can help facilitate relationships between buyers and sellers; however, the sale still happens directly between the supplier and the member.

 Learn About the Benefits of Joining a Buying Group